benjamintanweihao/pooly/README.md

                           [Pooly.WorkerSupervisor]
 ```

-Before we get into coding, consider an alternative design like the one below.

 ### Supporting a variable number of workers

 Next, we want to add some flexibility to `Pooly`.
 In particular, we want to specify a _maximum overflow_ of workers.
 What does this buy us?
 Consider the following scenario.
 (More research.
 See Sasa's [article](www.theerlangelist.com/2013/04/parallelizing-independent-tasks.html) on setting size to zero and overflow to 5, essentially for _dynamic_ workers)